Can a beginner start on a 1000cc Motorcycle?

 This is extremely important when releasing the clutch in first gear from a standing start.

 Throttle control and clutch control come hand in hand, so a smooth clutch release with a controlled amount of throttle will start the bike off from a standing start safely and smoothly.
+This step is amplified on a litrebike.

 Potential mistakes you will most likely make and the consequences on a 1000cc motorcycle